Security-Operations

 An attack graph is a model that maps how different weaknesses, permissions, trust relationships, or exposures could connect to create possible paths to a target.

-Kill Chain
+Cyber Kill Chain

-A kill chain is a staged model used to describe how an attack or intrusion can progress from early activity to later impact.
+A cyber kill chain is a staged model used to describe how an attack or intrusion can progress from early activity to later impact.

-Attack Campaign
+Attack Campaign Analysis and Scoping

 An attack campaign is a coordinated set of related malicious actions carried out over time against one or more targets.